igabesz/advanced-controllers/README.md

 The following static functions help the management of authorization:

 - `AdvancedController.getAllPermissions(): string[]`: Aggregates the `getPermission()` results for all `AdvancedController` instances.
-- `AdvancedController.get/allWhiteList(): string[]`: Aggregates the `getWhiteList()` results for all `AdvancedController` instances.
+- `AdvancedController.getAllPublicRoutes(): string[]`: Aggregates the `getPublicRoutes()` results for all `AdvancedController` instances.
 This can be used to create a whitelist in he authentication middleware (e.g. skip JWT checks on these URLs).
 Note that the results contain `/ctrl/action` style URLs but they do NOT contain the `namespace` if there is any (i.e. NOT `/namespace/ctrl/action`).

+Note that the static functions work on instantiated controllers only.

 ### Notes and Caveats